CiscoDevNet/terraform-provider-aci/website/docs/r/fvsubnet.html.markdown

 * `ctrl` - (Optional) The subnet control state.
 The control can be specific protocols applied to the subnet such as IGMP Snooping.
 Allowed values are "unspecified", "querier", "nd" and "no-default-gateway".
 Default is "nd".
 * `name_alias` - (Optional) name_alias for object subnet.
 * `preferred` - (Optional) Indicates if the subnet is preferred (primary) over the available alternatives.
 Only one preferred subnet is allowed.
 Allowed values are "yes" and "no".
 Default is "no".
-* `scope` - (Optional) The network visibility of the subnet.
+* `scope` - (Optional) The List of network visibility of the subnet.
 Allowed values are "private", "public" and "shared".
 Default is "private".
 * `virtual` - (Optional) Treated as virtual IP address.
 Used in case of BD extended to multiple sites.
 Allowed values are "yes" and "no".
 Default is "no".

 * `relation_fv_rs_bd_subnet_to_out` - (Optional) Relation to class l3extOut.
 Cardinality - N_TO_M.
 Type - Set of String.